Jim Rome

 James Phillip Rome (born October 14, 1964) is an American sports radio host.
 His talk show, The Jim Rome Show, is syndicated by Westwood One.
 Broadcasting from a studio near Los Angeles, Rome hosts The Jim Rome Show on radio.
-He hosted TV shows on ESPN, TSN2 (in Canada), Showtime and CBS, but since 2024 has streamed on X. He has also formed a free, ad supported streaming channel.
+He has hosted TV shows on ESPN, TSN2 (in Canada), Showtime and CBS.

-For a number of years Rome hosted a television show Jim Rome Is Burning (formerly Rome Is Burning), which aired on ESPN in the United States and TSN2 in Canada.
-In 2011, Rome ended his relationship with ESPN to join the CBS network where he hosts his own show, as well as an interview-format show on the Showtime channel.
-His past hosting jobs included sports discussion television shows Talk2 (ESPN2), The FX Sports Show (FX), and The Last Word (Fox Sports Net).
-The Jim Rome Show is tied for the #21 most listened to talk radio show in the U.S. and Rome is the No. 29 most influential talk radio personality according to Talkers Magazine.
+As of 2008 The Jim Rome Show was tied for the No. 21 most listened to talk radio show in the U.S. and Rome was the No. 29 most influential talk radio personality according to Talkers Magazine.

-From April 2012 to March 2015, Rome had a television sports talk show on CBS Sports Network named Rome.
-During the same time period he had a monthly TV sports/entertainment talk show on Showtime named Jim Rome on Showtime.

 Personal life

 Rome was born in Los Angeles and graduated from Calabasas High School in Calabasas, California in 1982.
 He earned a degree in communications from the University of California, Santa Barbara (UCSB) in 1987.
-He and his wife, Janet live in Irvine, California with their two sons, Jake and Logan.
+He and his wife, Janet, live in Irvine, California with their two sons, Jake and Logan.